stevezhangzA/nash-chain-of-thought/README.md

 [5] Albert Q. Jiang, Alexandre Sablayrolles, Arthur Mensch, Chris Bamford, Devendra Singh Chaplot, Diego de las Casas, Florian Bressand, Gianna Lengyel, Guillaume Lample, Lucile Saulnier, Lélio Renard Lavaud, Marie-Anne Lachaux, Pierre Stock, Teven Le Scao, Thibaut Lavril, Thomas Wang, Timothée Lacroix, William El Sayed.
 2022.
 Mistral 7B.
 Preprint. arXiv: 2310.06825.

 [6]

-# Collaberation

-If you can find out any kinds of new usages of Nash CoT, we are welcomed to be contacted and supplyment new emergent experimental results!
-For instance, 1) You conduct evaluation on LLama, GPT, etc. 2) You find out this approach can be scaled to other setting such as controllable generation

-Both of my E-mile (stevezhangz98a@gmail.com) and adding new blog to this project are welcomed.